JaneliaSciComp/hortacloud-website/content/docs/user_manual/appstream_basics.md

 - information on the clipboard

 All other data (sample data, workspace data, annotations, notes, etc.) is stored in the database and is not lost when a session ends.

+Any data you wish to preserve (e.g., exported neuron SWC files) should be moved from "My Files" to either local storage or cloud storage before you end the session.

 ### Reconnecting